 Given that you can’t access a spotter to take the weights away, just place the dumbbells close to your chest before you do a crunch to raise yourself up to a seated position.
 Then place the dumbbells down on the floor.

 Also, use a spotter if you are an amateur at this exercise.
 However, if you cannot find a spotter, please be careful with amount of weight you use.

 The final verdict.

-Although these two exercises have similarity in their execution, they have some substantial differences in their effects.
+Although these two exercises have similarities in their execution, they have some substantial differences in their effects.
 Even though deadlift exercises tend to be advanced, this particular training can be placed in the same category because it’s advanced, too.

 With common sense, you would conclude that the incline version stresses the upper area and the flat version would stress the lower as well as the middle portions of the pecs.

 Well, the fact is that they do stress the respective parts of the chest; nevertheless, they both stress the whole area to some degree.

 The best way out is to combine both versions in your program, and this will slowly but undeniably balance out your chest and shore-up your weakness for a completely proportioned upper body.